hasansezertasan/openapipages/README.md

 I want `openapidoc` to be SQLAlchemy of OpenAPI Spec-based Documentation tools.

 One interface for many!
 And of course Framework agnostic...
-So you can use it in your [FastAPI], [Litestar] projects or any other project that generates OpenAPI specification.
+So you can use it in your [FastAPI], [Litestar] projects, or any other project that generates OpenAPI specifications.

 ## See Also